 One can and perhaps should eat it both raw and cooked.

-I love vegetables that go on bearing, year in and out.
-This kale
+I love vegetables that go on bearing through the year.
+The kale

-plant above must be at least five-years old and every day it supplies
+plant above is very old; every day it supplies

-us with half a dozen fresh young leaves for Eggs Hilton; a breakfast that is so good that I cannot now go without it.
-I’m totally addicted.
+us with half a dozen fresh young leaves for Eggs Hilton.
+It's a breakfast that is so good that I cannot now go without it.

-It is our variation of the old Italian favourite, Eggs Florentine, poached on a bed of spinach.
-With added onion, garlic and peppadews, it is a guarantee there will be no hunger pangs at 11 o’clock.
+It is our variation of the old Italian favourite, Eggs Florentine; more usually poached on a bed of spinach.
+With added onion, garlic and peppadews it is the guarantee there will be no hunger pangs at 11 o’clock.
 So there will be no temptation to reach for some corona-food; a cola and a cookie.
 Refined carbs are the great enemy.

 It's no exaggeration to state that this one plant has provided us with at least five-hundred rand per year of food, at current supermarket prices.

-Those who indulge daily in this wonder food can reasonably expect to escape cataracts and macular degeneration.
-Another phytochemical, zeaxanthin, is also needed for that assurance.
-More about it another day; meantime the green mealie is a great source[2].
+Those who indulge daily in this "super food" can reasonably expect to escape cataracts and macular degeneration.
+Another phytochemical, zeaxanthin is also needed for that assurance; more about it later.
+Meantime the green mealie is a great source[2].

 This is a much younger example of kale; it seeded itself under the mother-plant.

 Let your food be your medicine, said Hippocrates, the father of modern doctors.
 How right he was; we don't look to get these important compounds from supplements.
-Many of them are to be found in our green garden.
+Many of them are to be found in your own green garden.
 Just enjoy a wide variety of coloured-vegetables and fruit.

 Kale is also a great source of fibre that will keep you regular and feed that mass of important, friendly bugs that inhabit your intestine known as the microbiome.
 A huge amount of research on these bacteria and yeasts has led to them being called the "second-brain."
 They supply the body with important neurotransmitters like dopamine and energy for the lining of the cells of the colon.

-They have to be fed pre-biotics; the indigestible fibre in your starches.
+They have to be fed with pre-biotics; the indigestible fibre in your fruit, veggies and unrefined starches.

 We try to grow a new vegetable or fruit every year instead of buying it from the greengrocer; half a dozen kale-seedlings planted right now would do your family a power of good.